-A letter of motivation addressed to the President in which it is explicitly mentioned the commitment to respect, follow and agree with the values on which the EU is founded, included but not limited to the content of Article 3 of the TEU, the EFA’s Articles of Association, the Rules of Internal Order and the political manifesto of EFA;
+A letter of motivation addressed to the President expressing the applicant’s commitment to respect, follow and agree with the values on which the European Union is founded, including but not limited to the content of Article 3 of the TEU, as well as the Statutes, the EFA Charter and the political manifesto of EFA;

-A copy of its Statutes or by-laws, translated in English;
+A copy of the applicant’s statutes or by-laws, translated into English;

-The description of the internal organisation and decision-making process if not present in the Statutes or by-laws;
+A description of the applicant’s internal organisation and decision-making processes, if not provided for in the statutes or by-laws;

 A list of elected representatives, if any;

-A sample of some recent publications, if any.
+A representative sample of some recent publications, if any.

 Which is the procedure for elected individuals to apply for membership?

-Any individual who aims to become member of EFA shall address to the Bureau of EFA a letter of intent stating the reasons for the application and declaring to not be a member of any other European political party or of an EFA member party or organisation.
+The candidate shall address a written request for membership to the Bureau, stating the reasons for its application and declaring to not be a member of any other European political party.

 Who will assess the membership requests?